parasquid/cs1899/README.md

 		heroku open

-A [sample](http://parasquid-cs1899.herokuapp.com/) application has alreayd been setup.
+A [sample](http://parasquid-cs1899.herokuapp.com/) application has already been setup.
 The login details are:

 		username: admin
 		email: admin@example.com